Invivoo/ViV-Wallet/README.md

 Move to `ViV-Wallet-api/` folder and run `mvn spring-boot:run` for a dev server.
 As we are using spring dev tools, you just have to compile to see your changes.
 If the hot swap failed, just restart the api.

-Then move to the `viv-wallet-app/` folder, run ` npm run serve:localbackend` to start the front end.
+Then move to the `viv-wallet-app/` folder, run `npm run serve:localbackend` to start the front end.

 The app should be running at `localhost:4200`.

+### Pour travailler sur le backend avec la base d'uat en mode non authentifié

+Connect to invivoo local network using the wifi at the office or a vpn Run `mvn clean install`
+Run `mvn spring-boot:run` with uat and noAuth spring profiles activated Use node v16, move to the `viv-wallet-app/` folder and run `npm run serve:localbackend`

-### Pour travailler sur le backend avec une base en local
+### Pour travailler sur le backend avec une base en local en mode non authentifié

-Launch sqlServer docker with `docker run --name sql -P -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=/EU22MQwyx' -e 'MSSQL_PID=Express' -p 1433:1433 -d mcr.microsoft.com/mssql/server:2017-CU14-ubuntu`
+Launch sqlServer docker
+with `docker run --name sql -P -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=/EU22MQwyx' -e 'MSSQL_PID=Express' -p 1433:1433 -d mcr.microsoft.com/mssql/server:2017-CU14-ubuntu`
-Run `mvn clean install` and create a database named viv_wallet Run `mvn spring-boot:run` with sqlServer spring profile activated
+Ask for a dump of the db and import it with Azure Data Studio Run `mvn clean install` and create a database named viv_wallet Run `mvn spring-boot:run` with sqlServer and noAuth spring profiles activated

 ### Pour travailler sur le frontend